Understanding Your Affordable Care Act Coverage

 The best ways to prevent retroactive denials are to:

-To update your individual account information, you can visit the Individual Account Manager.
+To update your individual account information, you can visit the Member Portal.

-If an overpayment occurs, it will automatically be given as a credit toward the next month's premium.
+If an overpayment occurs, it will automatically be given as a credit toward the next month's premium unless the member contacts customer service to request a refund.
+The refund will be issued in the way the premium was paid, or a refund by check can be requested.

 Coordination of benefits occurs when a member has dental coverage from more than one dental plan.
 When the claim is submitted, special criteria helps determine which dental plan is primary and which is secondary.
 The primary plan must pay its portion of the claim before the secondary plan pays its portion.
 When Delta Dental is primary, the claim is processed normally.
 When Delta Dental is secondary, the claim is processed, so that the combined payments provide maximum coverage without exceeding 100% of the total claim amount.